microsoft/DeepSpeed/docs/index.md

 ### DeepSpeed Library

-   The [DeepSpeed](https://github.com/microsoft/deepspeed) library is an open-sourced repository that implements and packages the innovations and technologies developed under the DeepSpeed pillars.
+   The [DeepSpeed](https://github.com/microsoft/deepspeed) library implements and packages the innovations and technologies in DeepSpeed Training, Inference and Compression Pillars into a single easy-to-use, open-sourced repository.
+The DeepSpeed Library is heavily adopted by the DL community, and has been used to enable some of the most powerful models (see DeepSpeed Adoption).

 ### Model Implementations for Inference (MII)

-   [MII is an open-sourced repository](https://github.com/microsoft/deepspeed-mii) that offers inference optimized implementations of thousands of widely used DL models.
-It is powered by optimizations from DeepSpeed-Inference.
-Out of box, MII supported models can be deployed with a few lines of code, while achieving significant latency reduction.
+   [MII](https://github.com/microsoft/deepspeed-mii) is an open-sourced repository of inference optimized model implementations designed for low-latency and high-throughput.
+Out-of-box, MII supports thousands of widely used DL models, optimized using DeepSpeed-Inference, that can be deployed with a few lines of code, while achieving significant latency reduction compared to their vanilla open-sourced versions.
+The goal of MII is to make low latency, and high throughput inference  of powerful DL models accessible to all data-scientists by alleviating the need to apply complex system optimization techniques themselves.

 ### DeepSpeed on Azure